officialarijit/DFL/README.md

-# A Federated Learning Implementation in an HPC Environment for Real-time Emotion State Classification from Multi-modal Streaming
+# A Docker-Based Federated Learning Framework Design and Deployment for Multi-modal Data Stream Classification

 ## Publication link: work in progress